Blue Aura Computers Builds Powerful Reliable & Custom Computers

 The processor and system RAM, also known as "system memory", work together to accomplish computing tasks.
 RAM is a temporary buffer that stores data and is cleared out every time your computer is shut down or restarted.
 Think of RAM as a large empty building that can be filled up with information, and the processor is a complex chip with multiple CPU cores that can accept all that information in the form of instructions and output the results back to the RAM and motherboard.

-What's the difference between the i3, i5, i7 and i9?
+What's the difference between the different Intel CPU models?

 What is CPU Cache?